javiman555/DAW-2020-2021/README.md

 #### Log in and Sign in
-![Page Log in and Sign in](https://github.com/CodeURJC-DAW-2020-21/webapp10/raw/main/diagrama/registro.PNG) In this page we can create a new account or sign in with our account.This is the only way to change a user from anonymous to registered or admin.
+![Page Log in and Sign in](https://github.com/CodeURJC-DAW-2020-21/webapp10/raw/main/diagrama/registro.PNG) In this page we can create a new account or sign in with our account.
+This is the only way to change a user from anonymous to registered or admin.
 It is accessible only to anonymous users.

 #### Cart
 ![Page Cart](https://github.com/CodeURJC-DAW-2020-21/webapp10/raw/main/diagrama/carro.PNG)